odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 #.
 Reduce the technical debt
 #.
 Benefit from security improvements

 With every new version of Odoo, changes are introduced.
-These changes can have an impact modules on which customization have been developed.
-This is the reason why upgrading a database that contains custom modules requires additional steps in order to upgrade their source code.
+These changes can impact modules on which customization have been developed.
+This is the reason why upgrading a database that contains custom modules requires additional steps in order to upgrade the source code.

 These are the steps to follow to upgrade customized databases: